Ottawa reveals conditions for allowing future fossil fuel subsidies

 Still, Levin and other environmentalists praised Monday's announcement.

-"There's a lot to be praised and there are problematic bits as well."
+"There's a lot to be praised and there are problematic bits as well," she said.

 She said she wanted to see more information on how the guidelines will be implemented and enforced across government departments.